nikitavoloboev/data/docs/books/books.md

 Below are books I read (or listened) sorted by year I read them in.
 The books with links attached will lead to notes I made when reading the book.
 Books with 🌟 are my favorite.

 More books should be interactive and web first like [these notes](https://thebeginningofinfinity.xyz/).
+Love [Ted Chiang](https://www.goodreads.com/author/show/130698.Ted_Chiang)'s writing a lot.

 ### 2019